Geoff Goddard: Career

 The Oxford label CD also featured seven of the above named tracks ("Sky Men" being the exception), plus Goddard's demo of his song, "My Friend Bobby".

-His best known efforts were as a songwriter.
-The first project he worked on for Meek was the instrumental "Lone Riders" for The Flee-Rekkers.
-He then penned "Johnny Remember Me" for John Leyton.
+Goddard's best known efforts were as a songwriter.
+The first project he worked on for Meek was the instrumental "Lone Riders" for the Flee-Rekkers.
+He then wrote "Johnny Remember Me" for John Leyton.
 It became a number one hit single in the UK Singles Chart.
-Goddard also played keyboards on various of Meek's productions, most notably another chart-topper, The Tornados', "Telstar", and wrote and performed on the hit single's flip side, "Jungle Fever."
+Goddard also played keyboards on various of Meek's productions, most notably another chart-topper, the Tornados' "Telstar", and wrote and performed on the hit single's flip side, "Jungle Fever."

-Despite his considerable track record as a songwriter, Goddard withdrew from the music industry after falling out with Meek.
-He brought a breach of copyright case in 1965 against Meek concerning The Honeycombs' hit "Have I The Right?", written by Ken Howard and Alan Blaikley.
-Goddard claimed that it borrowed from his earlier song "Give Me The Chance".
+Despite his track record as a songwriter, Goddard withdrew from the music industry after falling out with Meek.
+He brought a breach of copyright case in 1965 against Meek concerning the Honeycombs' hit "Have I The Right?", written by Ken Howard and Alan Blaikley.
+Goddard said that it borrowed from his earlier song "Give Me The Chance".
 Goddard was unwilling to testify personally and lost the case.

-Subsequently, Goddard returned to his home town and worked for many years in the catering department of the University of Reading.
+Subsequently, Goddard returned to his home town and worked for 20 years in the catering department of the University of Reading.
 In 1985, the royalties and the platinum disc from the Marc Almond/Bronski Beat cover version of "Johnny Remember Me", having sold over 300,000 copies, came as a complete surprise to him.

+Death

 Goddard died from a heart attack in May 2000, at the age of 62.
-In the 2009 film, Telstar: The Joe Meek Story, Goddard was portrayed by Tom Burke.
+In the film Telstar: The Joe Meek Story (2008), Goddard was portrayed by Tom Burke.
+A memorial plaque was unveiled in 2013 at Park House on the University of Reading campus by John Leyton, actor and musician.